cwrucutter/snowmower_mapping/README.md

 * Fix the problem where the circle seems to shift to the right and the right side gets moved over to the left side.

 * Sometimes the circle doesn't show up at the end of the rectangle.
 Are we making the circle at the beginning or the end of the path?

+* Use the ROS parameter server to intialize variables in the class constructor.

+* Allow the option to import an image file which indicates known a priori grass.
+Then also publish an occupancy grid that contains the known grass minus the mowed grass.